 - 12) Type Rectangle as a new layer name and press [Enter]. - 13) Rename the second layer as Circle.
-You can also change the colour of a layer in the Layer Panel. - 14) Right click on the Rectangle layer and select a colour for the layer from the menu.
+You can also change the colour of a layer in the Layer Palette. - 14) Right click on the Rectangle layer and select Layer Properties.